Account Info

 4. Circumstance doesn't determine your life

 If you're dealt a hand you don't like, you can always change it.
 While it may not pertain specifically to the market, it's important to take note of Soros' life.
 He was born in Hungary in 1930 when it wasn't a great time to be of Jewish descent in Europe.
-His father arranged for them to obtain false identities in order to hide their Jewish roots when Germany occupied Hungary.
+His father arranged for them to obtain false identities to hide their Jewish roots when Germany occupied Hungary.

 Bloomberg